-Since you spend two weeks in Copenhagen with DIS and two weeks in Athens with CYA, you will travel on two short Study Tours instead of one week-long Study Tour (as with most courses in Session 3).
+Since you spend two weeks in Copenhagen with DIS and two weeks in Athens with CYA, you will travel on two short Study Tours instead of one week-long Study Tour.
 You will spend two of your weekends sailing out to the islands of Ikaria in Greece and Samsø in Denmark to explore local food traditions.

 Study Tour Objectives